pkwdata/M4G-BLE-Bridge/Readme.md

 4. Complete pairing (encryption is automatic)
 5. Type on your USB keyboard - keystrokes should appear on computer

+## LED Status meaning

+- Red LED - Bluethooth nor USB is connected
+- Yellow LED - Bluetooth is connected but a USB device is not connected
+- Green LED - a USB device is connected but Bluetooth is not
+- Blue LED - Everything is connected and the USB device should be able to type

 ## Configuration

 ### Key Configuration Files